Description of Major

 Admission Requirements to the Upper-Division Major

 This is a limited access major.
-The following requirements apply to students entering FSU fall 2015 and after:
+The requirements for admission to the program are as follows:

 - An application, an updated resume, and a personal statement.